 The Role of Recovery in Periodization Training

-While much of the focus in periodization is on the training itself, it’s important not to overlook the critical role that recovery plays in maximizing your adaptations.
+While much of the focus in periodization falls on the training itself, it’s important not to overlook the critical role that recovery plays in maximizing your adaptations.
 Effective periodization training for elite athletes must include strategically planned recovery periods to allow for physical and mental regeneration.

 - Active recovery sessions (e.g., light jogging, swimming, or yoga)